 Sometimes, our home is not such a “Home Sweet Home”.

-I realize that it is like that in most homes but as embarrassing as it may be to blog about, our home can be rather dark at times.
+I realize that it is like that in most homes, especially those with a blended family, but as embarrassing as it may be to blog about, our home can be rather dark at times.

 We are a blended family because my husband is not the biological father of my daughter.
 She is going to be 8 in a few months and she is my “saving grace”.
 Which is why her middle name is Grace =).
 She is such a marvelous child.
 She is always top of her class academically, she is silly, she is active, and she is definitely a handful at times.